Siege of Pyongyang (1593)

-The siege of Pyongyang was a military conflict fought between the allied Ming-Joseon army and the Japanese First Division under Konishi Yukinaga.
-The battle ended in victory for the allies but a successful retreat from Pyeongyang by the remaining Japanese in the night of 8 February 1593.
+The siege of Pyongyang was a military conflict fought between the allied Ming-Joseon army and the Japanese First Division under Konishi Yukinaga, who were besieged in the city of Pyongyang.
+The battle ended in victory for the allies although remnants of the Japanese forces successfully escaped from the city in the night of 8 February 1593.

 Background

+In July 1592, the Japanese forces under daimyo Konishi Yukinagal captured Pyongyang and garrisoned his force the city.
+In August of that year, the garrison successfully repulsed a small force of Ming soldiers.

 A minor Ming force of 5,000 under Wu Weizhong arrived at the Yalu River on 5 January.

 The Ming army of 35,000 under Li Rusong arrived at the Yalu River on 26 January.
 They were then joined by the advance force and a bodyguard unit sent to protect Seonjo of Joseon, raising their strength to 43,000, another 10,000 Koreans at Sunan under Yi Il, and finally 4,200 monks under Hyujeong.

 Li Rusong sent ahead the envoy Shen Weijing to negotiate with Konishi Yukinaga, however this act was insincere.
 He had no intention of negotiating with the Japanese.
 Konishi sent 20 men to greet the Ming envoys, but most of them did not return.
 It's not certain what happened to them.
 One version of events state that they were killed during a banquet with Shen Weijing, another says they were simply ambushed on the way.
+According to one account, the Ming army set up a banquet to entertain 23 Japanese soldiers.
+At the banquet, the Ming army launched an attack, killing 15 Japanese soldiers, capturing 3, and 5 escaped.

 During the march to Pyeongyang they encountered a Japanese scout party, three of whom were captured, and five killed.
 The allied army arrived at Pyeongyang and set up camp north of the city on 5 February 1593.

 Konishi offered to hold negotiations but was refused.
 That night some 800 Japanese sneaked out and attacked the Ming camp, however they were spotted by guards and driven back by fire arrows, suffering 30 casualties.